-Athena Career Academy offers training for Practical Nurses (PN), LPN to RN, Clinical Medical Assistants (MA), State Tested Nursing Assistants (STNA), and Phlebotomy Technician (PT) as well as a Career Enhancement as a EKG Technician.
+Athena Career Academy offers training for Practical Nurses (PN), LPN to RN, Clinical Medical Assistants (MA), State Tested Nursing Assistants (STNA), Phlebotomy Technician (PT), and Early Childhood Education (ECE) as well as a Career Enhancement as a EKG Technician.

 Practical Nurse (PN)

 Practical Nurses (PN) provide patient care to the sick, injured, convalescent, and disabled under the direction of physicians and registered nurses.
 PN’s administer medications, perform IV therapies, monitor and evaluate care needs, check vital signs and perform procedures such as bathing, dressing, and wound care.
 They also supervise the care delivered by the nursing assistants, home health aides and medical assistants.